pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 (E) government opposition parties are refused domain names.

-Item.
 07. In the third paragraph, such abuses have not occurred means that

-Item.
 07. No terceiro parágrafo, tais abusos não ocorreram significa que

 Opção A: any organization that wants to register a domain name can do so = qualquer organização que queira registrar um nome de domínio pode fazê-lo.